NativeScript/docs/content/guide/updating-an-app.md

 #### Upgrading Angular dependencies

-The Angular plugin is available as an npm package named [@nativescript/angular](https://www.npmjs.com/package/@nativescript/angular).
+The Angular plugin is available as [@nativescript/angular](https://www.npmjs.com/package/@nativescript/angular).
 To update the version of the plugin and the related dependency, the package should be explicitly installed, and the related Angular dependencies should be updated accordingly.
 To ease the update process, the plugin comes with an automated script `update-app-ng-deps` located in `<project-folder/node_modules/.bin>` folder.

 ```cli
 npm i @nativescript/angular@latest --save